mharrvic/fast-audio-video-transcribe-with-whisper-and-modal/README.md

-## Fast Audio transcribe using Openai's Whisper and Modal
+## Fast Audio/Video transcribe using Openai's Whisper and Modal

 ##### Powered by Modal.com for parallel processing on-demand, an hour audio file can be transcribed in ~1 minute.